 I am honored to have the opportunity to help you gain more freedom from your past experiences and develop, lasting and meaningful changes in your life.

-I have been working in the field of substance abuse and mental health for the past six years, with individuals and groups in both outpatient and inpatient settings.
-I integrate family systems with various theories depending on the need of the client.
-My passion is to create a safe space for my clients to build a trusting client-therapist relationship creating opportunities to identify what is going on right here right now and move from there.
-I value the client-therapist relationship in the process of healing.
-Much of my inspiration and influence comes from Gestalt, Rogers, Adler, and Satir – making connections between family patterns and our sense of selves, connectedness, and taking responsibility for ourselves in the process of change, healing, and discovering more of who we are and how we want to live.
+I value the importance of client-therapist relationship in the process of healing – creating a safe space for a trusting client-therapist relationship creating opportunities to identify what is going on right here right now and move from there.
+Much of my inspiration and influence comes from Gestalt, Rogers, Adler, Satir, Bowen, Watzlawick – making connections between family patterns and our sense of selves, connectedness, taking responsibility for ourselves in the process of change, healing, and discovering more of who we are and how we want to live.

 Are you are going through a tough time right now?
 Experiencing fear, anxiety anger, sadness, depression?
 I am here for you.
 I listen with my heart, standing shoulder to shoulder, supporting you so you can get “unstuck” from your negative self-talk, trauma, or depression.
 I believe that feelings are meant to be felt, that is why they are called “feelings.”
 I am a devoted child centered play therapist.
 My deep belief is that with a healing heart all problems can be faced and overcome.
 No one is beyond the possibility of recovery, we can move passed our numbness and unwanted circumstances.
 I’ll create a safe space for you with no judgement.
 I will support you in the process of answering questions for yourself like “what is this condition trying to tell me?”
 Together we will explore and make sense of your emotional challenges and free you up to create a new future.
 You can move beyond your fears and learn to live with ease and joy.
 Let’s work together to discover your highest good and set you on the road to celebrate your life!
 Let’s talk soon at the Soultenders Child and Family Center in South Pasadena.